danielePala/CIMDraw/README.md

 ![diagram selection](doc/02_select_diagram.png)

 Once loaded, you will get a tree view of all the objects in the diagram and a single line diagram.
 You can move and zoom on the diagram by holding down the CTRL key.
 If you click on an element in the tree, the diagram will focus on that element.
 If you CTRL+click an element in the diagram, you will see it also in the tree.
+The attributes in the tree can be edited.
+Also, the links between objects can be changed, just click the 'change' button and then click on the target element.

 ![diagram view](doc/03_loaded_diagram.png)